freeplay-sandbox/freeplay-sandbox.github.io/get-dataset.md

   instructions](update-git-metadata) **to update the dataset with the latest meta-data**.

-- the full dataset, **including raw video streams**, can be obtained after getting suitable **ethical clearance from your university ethics committee**.
+- the full dataset, **including raw video streams**. **[update 2024] unfortunately, due to a change in the Plymouth ethical committee policy, we can no longer distribute the full dataset**.
-  Due to the size of the full dataset (several terabytes), we share this version by shipping to you an harddrive with the data.
-See the **[Application procedure](application)**.

 Besides, the **meta-data of the dataset** (demographics, details of the recordings), as well as the **video annotations**, are stored and maintained as